andre-senna/dev-portal/tutorials/publish/index.md

 Now you can simply run a docker container (with proper port mapping).

 ```
+SERVICE_PORT=7000
-docker run -p 7000:7000 -ti snet_publish_service bash
+docker run -p $SERVICE_PORT:$SERVICE_PORT -ti snet_publish_service bash
 ```

 However in case of real service it might not be enough.
 Service (more precisely `SNET DAEMON`) stores payments in etcd storage.
 They will be written in blockchain only after you claim them using ```snet treasurer``` commands.
 It means that if you lose your etcd storage you lose all unclaimed payments.

-In this example we run etcd cluster inside a docker container (more precisely inside a `SNET DAEMON`) and all payments are stored in etcd folder `/opt/singnet/etcd/`, it means that you only need to store this etcd folder outside the docker container to make this setup suitable for the real use-case (you can use `-v` option in ```docker run``` command).
+In this example we run etcd cluster inside a docker container (more precisely inside a `SNET DAEMON`) and all payments are stored in etcd folder `/opt/singnet/etcd/`, it means that you only need to store this etcd folder outside the docker container to make this setup suitable for the real use-case
+(you can use `-v` option in ```docker run``` command).
 You also have the possibility to configure `SNET DAEMON` to store payments in external etcd cluster.

 For example: